godotengine/godot-vscode-plugin/PROPERTY_INSPECTION_EXPERIMENT.md

 - **Enhanced Tooltips**: Rich tooltips showing property type, inheritance status, and documentation
 - **Improved Spacing**: More compact layout with better information density
 - **Modern Animations**: Smooth hover effects and transitions for better user experience
 - **Smart Documentation Detection**: Only shows documentation links for classes with available docs
+- **Preact Migration**: Complete rewrite using Preact for better performance and maintainability